jdbrandon/ControlFlowIntegrity/gadget-finder/README.md

 -n  Disable the shadow stack.
 This allows for rlp to be considered as a valid landing point
     or start of a gadget.
 By default the "shadow stack" is enabled.

--s  save raw binary files of the .text sections rather than deletiing them
+-s  save raw binary files of the executable sections rather than deleting them

 -o  specify a file for output to be stored to